durodolahabib043/BetWorksLogin/README.md

 4. Invisible Navigation is in effect.
 (ALL A.C WAS SATISFIED)

 ## App Details
-1. This is build programmatically NO STORYBOARD
+1. This is built programmatically NO STORYBOARD

 Also there are Extension and ApiClient class.